A visit to Bath, UK, in Somerset County, in its splendor throughout the ages

 Exiting via the Pump Room, you may also be inspired to reach for your wallet – a prime afternoon tea shop for a sophisticated snack; it was the hub of the Georgian social scene.
-Skip the pricey afternoon tea and come for brunch instead – dishes such as eggs Benedict are much better value, and the Pump Room is less crowded in the morning.
+Skip the pricey afternoon tea and come for brunch instead – dishes such as eggs Benedict are much better valued, and the Pump Room is less crowded in the morning.

 We took our tea at the Bath Bun, a café located on Abbey Green.
-A traditional afternoon tea of scones, clotted cream and jam served with a pot of tea was just £6 – a fraction of the price of the Pump Room.
+Traditional afternoon tea of scones, clotted cream and jam served with a pot of tea was just £6 – a fraction of the price of the Pump Room.
 We also sampled a Bath Bun – a sort of sweet bread roll studded with currants and topped with sugar.
-Bath certainly isn’t short of tempting spots to eat, whether you’re looking for cosy cafés, gastro pubs or upmarket restaurants.
+Bath certainly isn’t short of tempting spots to eat, whether you’re looking for cozy cafés, gastro pubs or upmarket restaurants.
 Vegetarians will be in their element at Demuths, a chic meat-free eatery, while those after casual dining will enjoy the creative salads, sandwiches and hot dishes at both Sam’s Kitchen and Wild Café.
 Rather than choosing a traditional roast on Sunday, we opted to eat at Bistro La Barrique, a petite restaurant offering small plates of delicious French cooking: at £9.95 for three dishes (including the heavenly pan-fried sea bass served with squid ink linguine), it’s a bit of a bargain.

 There’s more than just culinary indulgence on offer in Bath, UK though.
-Thermal bathing has been given a twenty-first century update at Thermae Bath Spa, a sleek space where visitors can enjoy the city’s waters.
+Thermal bathing has been given a twenty-first-century update at Thermae Bath Spa, a sleek space where visitors can enjoy the city’s waters.
 There’s an indoor pool with a Jacuzzi area, a selection of steam rooms, saunas and foot baths and treatment rooms – and the main attraction, the rooftop pool.
-With a picture-perfect view of the Abbey and the city beyond, I couldn’t help but think that modern-day visitors to Bath have it better than both the Romans and the Georgians – after all, they didn’t get to gorge themselves in such an array of restaurants before soaking in the Abbey’s shadow.
+With a picture-perfect view of the Abbey and the city beyond, I couldn’t help but think that modern-day visitors to Bath have it better than both the Romans and the Georgians – after all, they didn’t get to gorge themselves in such an array of restaurants before soaking in Abbey’s shadow.
 And nobody stole my bathing robe.

 * All photos property of and by the author